 Tai chi is rooted in martial arts, meditation and traditional Chinese medicine.
-As a martial art, tai chi is called “soft” or “internal” because it emphasizes finely tuned sensory awareness, physical agility and balance, and embodying the principle of softness overcoming resistance.
-Today, tai chi is most commonly practiced for its health benefits, which is the focus of Tai Chi for Health classes.
+As a martial art, tai chi is called “soft” or “internal” because it emphasizes finely tuned sensory awareness, balance, agility, and embodying the principle of softness overcoming resistance.
+Today, tai chi is most commonly practiced as a Qigong (Chi Kung) for its health benefits, which is the focus of all Tai Chi for Health classes.

 For people with no experience doing tai chi, the Tai Chi for Health – Level I class is the best way to begin.
-The step-by step presentation of the sequence provides ample time to familiarize yourself with each form and to follow with ease.
+The repetitive movements and step-by step instruction provide ample time to become comfortable with the forms and to follow with ease.
+Qigong warm-ups introduce fundamental exercises to cultivate relaxation, flow, and awareness of alignment and breath.

 If you have never done tai chi but have a strong background in martial arts or dance, you might consider beginning with the Traditional Tai Chi classes.
 These classes explore longer and more complex sequences when compared with the shorter and more gently paced Tai Chi for Health program.